-Is the request reasonable after having considered on balance the factors under section 81(1B)(b)?
-The integrity of the tax It could be argued that The integrity of the tax system; and It could be argued that the tax system's integrity is improved by attempting to bring non-compliant taxpayers within the tax system.
-However, it is harmed by disclosing information about a taxpayer's tax affairs to a direct competitor.
-The importance of promoting compliance by taxpayers, especially voluntary compliance; and As above-compliance might be improved in relation to the non- compliant taxpayers.
-However, it will not be improved in relation to the taxpayer whose information is disclosed-nor will the general body of taxpayers be encouraged to comply if the information is going to end up in the hands of their competitors.
-Any personal or commercial impact of the communication; and The taxpayer whose information is disclosed is likely to be adversely affected by the disclosure.
-The resources available to the Commissioner; and Minimal resource will be required to make the disclosure.
-The public availability of the information.
-The information will not be publicly available.
+Is the request reasonable after having considered on

+balance the factors under sec , , , ,

+The integrity of the tax It could be argued that

+system; and the tax system's integrity

+is improved by attempting

+to bring non-compliant

+taxpayers within the tax

+system.
+However, it is

+harmed by disclosing

+information about a

+taxpayer's tax affairs to a

+direct competitor.

+The importance of As above-compliance

+promoting compliance might be improved in

+by taxpayers, especially relation to the nonvoluntary compliance; and compliant taxpayers.

+However, it will not be

+improved in relation to the

+taxpayer whose information

+is disclosed-nor will the

+general body of taxpayers

+be encouraged to comply if

+the information is going to

+end up in the hands of their

+competitors.

+Any personal or The taxpayer whose

+commercial impact of the information is disclosed

+communication; and is likely to be adversely

+affected by the disclosure.

+The resources available to Minimal resource will

+the Commissioner; and be required to make the

+disclosure.

+The public availability of the The information will not be

+information. publicly available.